openebs-archive/openebs-docs/docs/kb.md

 4. Delete StatefulSet application and associated PVCs.

-   ​

 5. Create a new PVC YAML named *newPVC.yaml* with same configuration.
-Specify old PV name belongs to volumename under the PVC spec.
+Specify old PV name belongs to *volumeName* under the PVC spec.

    ```
    apiVersion: v1